WAYS TO CONNECT

 Nursery (Birth through Age 3)

 Our nursery is staffed by our excellent Nursery Care Provider, Farai, along with one generous volunteer each week.
 Check out how Farai has rearranged the nursery to create age specific spaces, it looks very inviting!
+Depending on the particular child, they might be ready to move up into the classrooms before they turn 4!

 Lower Elementary (Age 4 through 2nd Grade)

+Remington and a weekly volunteer will lead the children in lessons that mirror our main service, through the Soul Matters curriculum along with Spirit Play lessons, and is presented in a way that is similar to Spirit Play.
 This class will spend a short period of time on the campfire carpet for their check in and lesson, and then will explore the Spirit Play centers focusing on the main idea from the morning’s lesson.
-February will focus on the theme of Inclusion, as well as Valentines Day.
+April will focus on the theme of Joy, as well as Earth Day and Easter.

 Upper Elementary (3rd Grade through 6th Grade)

 Bobbi and Richie will lead the class on a lesson mirroring the main service.
-Using the Soul Matters Curriculum as a guide, they will provide activities to help the class delve deeper into the theme of Inclusion.
+Using the Soul Matters Curriculum as a guide, they will provide activities to help the class delve deeper into the theme of Joy!

 Youth Group (7th Grade through High School)